kanishkraj-ops/Neko/README.md

 ### 🖥️ Start Listener (Server Mode)

-Start an interactive shell on your machine:

 ```bash
 neko --listen --port 5555 --command
 ```

 ### 📡 Connect to Target (Client Mode)

-Connect to the server's IP and port:

 ```bash
 neko --target 192.168.1.100 --port 5555